If left unchecked, cherry picking can lead to poorly trained agents, frustrated customers, and burnt out senior team members.

 With all that said, there are times when cherry picking can be a good thing.
 For example, if you’re training a brand new agent who has limited experience with your product, you might want to feed them some cherry picked conversations.
 This lets them dip their toe in the water and build confidence before facing the general queue.

-For agents who aren’t feeling 100%, whether that’s from stress, mental fatigue or illness, cherry picking can be an easy way to keep contributing to queue crushing.
+For agents who aren’t feeling 100%, whether that’s from stress, mental fatigue, or illness, cherry picking can be an easy way to keep contributing to queue crushing.
 (Although obviously, agents should be encouraged to take their sick and mental health days if needed!).
 One year, I had to have a tooth pulled due to an infection and was on aggressive pain killers for a week.
 I couldn’t take the full week of sick time, but couldn’t keep my thoughts focused enough for complex tickets.
 I spent the week on quick wins and cruising through simple customer questions.
-My team was happy for the help, even if I couldn’t contribute to my usual level!
+My team was happy about the help, even if I couldn’t contribute to my usual level!

 Finally, cherry picking can be a great technique to get through periods of high volumes.
 Instead of switching your brain between different types of questions, power through similar questions to save time.
 For example, open up 10 tickets that all need shipping updates.
 You’ll have everything open you need to answer each customer quickly.
 Hey – there’s a reason why mass production worked so well for Henry Ford.
 Customers that don’t need to wait for longer answers will get on their way faster.

 All of these are reasons you might want to cherry pick from the queue on occasion.
-But when business is running as usual, cherry picking will hold back the growth of your team and prevent customers from getting the quickest replies.
+But when business is running, as usual, cherry picking will hold back the growth of your team and prevent customers from getting the quickest replies.
 So how do we know if someone on our team is over-indulging in cherry picking?

 How to find the cherry pickers